Shane Lacy Hensley: Career

-Shane Lacy Hensley was from Clintwood, Virginia, and began playing Dungeons & Dragons after he discovered the game through a series of comic-strip ads that were running in comic books in the 1980s.
-Hensley later sent West End Games an unsolicited Torg adventure he had written, which was soon published as The Temple of Rec Stalek (1992).
-Hensley did more work for FASA, TSR, and West End over the next few years.
+Shane Lacy Hensley is from Clintwood, Virginia, and began playing Dungeons & Dragons after seeing comic-strip ads featured in comic books in the 1980s.
+Hensley later sent West End Games an unsolicited Torg adventure that he authored, which the company published soon after as The Temple of Rec Stalek (1992).
+Hensley got more work published in the next few years through FASA, TSR, and West End.

 Hensley created the game company Pinnacle Entertainment Group in 1994.
-Hensley wanted to create a 19th-century miniatures game and contacted local company Chameleon Eclectic about publishing it, which resulted in Fields of Honor: The American War for Independence (1994); ownership of the game remained with Pinnacle, but it was published in conjunction with Chameleon Eclectic.
-Hensley had the idea for a new game centering on cowboys and zombies as he was setting Pinnacle up, when he saw the Brom painting of a Confederate vampire on the cover of White Wolf's then-unreleased Necropolis: Atlanta; he thus began writing what would eventually become Deadlands.
-After completing a first draft, Henlsey flew in two friends and game designers, Greg Gorden and Matt Forbeck; both liked what they saw and asked to buy into Pinnacle, although Gorden soon left for personal reasons.
+Hensley reached out to local game company Chameleon Eclectic to publish a 19th-century miniatures game, which they agreed to published in conjunction with Pinnacle as Fields of Honor: The American War for Independence (1994) while Pinnacle retained ownership of the game.
+Hensley had the idea for a new game featuring cowboys and zombies as he was creating Pinnacle, when he saw a painting by Brom of a Confederate vampire on the cover of White Wolf Publishing's Necropolis: Atlanta; he thus began writing the game that would become Deadlands.
+After completing a first draft, Henlsey had two friends and game designers flown in, Greg Gorden and Matt Forbeck; both liked his draft and bought into Pinnacle, although Gorden soon left for personal reasons.
 Hensley did some computer game design work for SSI.
-Forbeck left Pinnacle a few years later, leaving Hensley as the sole owner.
+Forbeck left Pinnacle a few years later, leaving Hensley again as the sole owner.

-On September 13, 2000, it was announced that Pinnacle had been sold to a company called Cybergames.com.
-Cybergames used acquisitions' income to buy other companies – harming the individual companies' cashflow and ruining production schedules – and Hensley announced on January 12, 2001 that the acquisition had been "undone", but not before considerable damage had been done to Pinnacle, leaving it with just a few employees.
-Hensley became part of the new d20 boom, kicking off a new d20-based Weird Wars campaign with Blood on the Rhine (2001).
-In 2003, Hensley formed a new company, Great White Games and transferred all of Pinnacle's IP to it, as well as publishing the new game Savage Worlds (2003).
+An announcement was made on September 13, 2000 that Pinnacle had been sold to the company Cybergames.com.
+Cybergames used their income from acquisitions to buy other companies - causing harm to the cashflow of their individual companies and ruining their production schedules – and Hensley announced on January 12, 2001 that the acquisition of Pinnacle had been "undone" after considerable damage left Pinnacle with only a handful of employees.
+Hensley joined the d20 boom, beginning a new d20-based Weird Wars campaign with Blood on the Rhine (2001).
+In 2003, Hensley formed the company Great White Games and moved all of the IP from Pinnacle to Great White, as well as publishing the new game Savage Worlds (2003).
 Hensley joined Cryptic Studios in 2004.
 With senior developer David "Zeb" Cook, Hensley was the senior writer on City of Villains (2005).
 Hensley designed the role-playing game Army of Darkness (2005) for Eden Studios.